Counts as 35 Contact Hours PMP Eligibility Needs

-A contact hour is one clock-hour of instruction in a project management topic.
-PMI accepts hours from:
+A contact hour means one clock-hour of instruction in a project management topic.
+PMI therefore accepts hours only from formal, structured sources.
+The four source types below all qualify.
+Each one also carries the structure PMI looks for.

 What PMI does not accept